Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

-# Component-Based Applications
+# Component-based Applications

-The Component-Based applications is one of the Tizen application model.
-It allows developers to create an application that provides multiple components in one process.
-In the Component-Based application model, components have two different types and each component type has it's own lifecycle.
-Developers are able to add components to the Component-Based applications and registered components will create instances when the Component-Based application receives launch request.
+The component-based application is a Tizen application model.
+This application model enables you to create an application that provides multiple components in one process.
+In the component-based application model, components have two different types, service-component and frame-component, each component type has its own lifecycle.
+The frame-component has a lifecycle that adequate for managing UI resources.
+On the other hand, the service-component has a lifecycle for managing non-UI services.
+You can add components to the component-based applications.
+The registered components create instances when the component-based application receives a launch request.

-The main Component-Based Application API features include:
+The main component-based Application API features include:

 - Application states

-  A Tizen native Component-Based application has several different [states which it transitions through](#application_states) during its life-cycle.
+  A Tizen native component-based application [transitions through various states](#application_states) during its life-cycle.

-- Application Event callbacks
+- Application event callbacks

-  The Component-Based application can receive application state change events.
+  The component-based application can receive application state change events.
 You can register [callbacks for these events](#application_register) to react to them.

-- Frame-Component states
+- Frame-component states

-  A Frame-Component has several different [states which it transitions through](#frame_component_states) during its life-cycle.
+  A frame-component has several different [states which it transitions through](#frame_component_states) during its life-cycle.

-- Frame-Component Event callbacks
+- Frame-component event callbacks

-  The Component-Based application can receive Frame-Component state change events.
+  The component-based application can receive frame-component state change events.
 You can register [callbacks for these events](#frame_component_callbacks) to react to them.

-- Service-Component states
+- Service-component states

-  A Service-Component has several different [states which it transitions through](#service_component_states) during its life-cycle.
+  A service-component has several different [states which it transitions through](#service_component_states) during its life-cycle.

-- Service-Component Event callbacks
+- Service-component event callbacks

-  The Component-Based application can receive Service-Component state change events.
+  The component-based application can receive service-component state change events.
 You can register [callbacks for these events](#service_component_callbacks) to react to them.

 - Application behavior attributes